pdxparrot/ssj2019/SETUP.md

   * Create using default EventSystem that gets added automatically when adding a UI object
   * Replace Standalone Input Module with InputSystemUIInputModule
   * Add EventSystemHelper script to this
-* Create Data/Prefabs/Lighting/GlobalLighting.prefab
-  * Add a Direction Light under this
-    * Set X Rotation to 45
-  * **TODO:** This should get hooked up somewhere, right?

 ## Manager Prefabs Setup